pxr687/bootstrap_tutorial/README.md

 `bootstrap.Rmd` - .Rmd version of the presentation notebook (requires Jupytext)

-`central_limit_illustration.py` - custom python module for generating a CTL illustration

 `data/` - data used in the presentation notebook

 `images/` - folder of images used in the presentation notebook

-`population_sample_image_generator.py`- custom python module for generating a "field plot", used in the presentation

 `README.md` - this README file.

+`src/` - contains custom python modules for the "field plot" and CTL illustration used in the presentation notebook.